Snowball Cookies

-snowball cookies stacked on a plate
+Snowball cookies stacked on a green plate.

 My family has always called these cookies butter snowballs.
 They go by many names, including Snowball Cookies, Mexican Wedding Cookies, Russian Tea Cakes, Snowballs and Butter Balls.
 Whatever you call them, they are a classic!
 Their rich, buttery flavor makes it almost impossible to eat just one.